 In one room, Gambrel lines the ceiling with yellow and uses dark blues on the walls.
-In another room, he incorporates a red backsplash along a built-in cabinet area and blue retro chairs.
+In another room, he incorporates a red backsplash along with a built-in cabinet area and blue retro chairs.

-His tendency (and what he uses in his own apartment) is for greys and blues.
+His tendency (and what he uses in his own apartment) is for grays and blues.
 While that might not seem overly bold, the way Gambrel uses these colors brings rooms to life and adds unique dimensions that might not have been there without the contrasting colors.